awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

   As an example, for topic `sensor/#`, messages can be published to `sensor/`, `sensor/id-123`, and `sensor/group-a/id-123`, but not to `sensor`\.

 Wildcard characters are valid only when subscribing to topics\.
 Messages can't be published to topics that contain wildcards\.
-Check the documentation for the connector to learn about its input or output topic requirements\.
+Check the documentation for the connector for more information about its input or output topic requirements\.
 For more information, see [AWS\-provided Greengrass connectors](connectors-list.md)\.

 ## Containerization support<a name="connector-containerization"></a>